Rabb-hemery/Budget-app/README.md

 # Budget-app

+> This project was completed as part of freeCodeCamp's "Scientific
+> Computing with Python" certification (the "Build a Budget App"  >challenge).

 Python budget application: a Category class to track expenses and income by category, featuring inter-category transfers and an ASCII bar chart showing the percentage of spending per category.

 ## Description